otim22/coaching101/README.md

     php artisan migrate:refresh

-If you want to both refreshing and seeding then run
+Or If you want to run both refreshing and seeding acions at once then run

     php artisan migrate:refresh --seed